Aitken Spence: Heritance Tea Factory

 Heritance Tea Factory is a concept hotel wherein a 61-year-old dilapidated tea factory has been remodelled and conserved as a hotel.
 Located in Heathersett Estate (25 acre tea estate), Kandapola in the Nuwara Eliya district, the 5 star resort is considered to be the highest elevated (6,800 ft above sea level) luxury hotel in Sri Lanka.
 Conceptualized by G. C. Wickremasinghe, a former chairman and current board member of Aitken Spence, and designed by Nihal Bodhinayake, the hotel came to operation in 1996.
-The hotel was awarded the Asia Pacific Heritage Merit Award in 2001 by UNESCO for preserving the tea factory and its colonial heritage.
-In February 2012, Heritance Tea Factory was also recognized by the Pacific Asia Travel Association with the Grand Award, first Sri Lankan hotel to be so recognized, in the Heritage and Culture category.
-In 2014, Heritance Tea Factory's cultivation and processing of tea was certified to Sri Lanka Standards Institute's organic tea certification standards, being the first tea producer to be so certified in Sri Lanka.

 Heritance Negombo

 Heritance Negombo (formally known as Browns Beach Hotel) was rebranded as Heritance Negombo.
-This hotel is the latest in the Heritance portfolio that came on board in 2016.
-The premium brand portfolio offers novel 'city hotel on the beach' concept, which combines proximity and convenience with a resort ambience.
-In March 2016, TUI Group CEO Friedrich Joussen visited the 139-room hotel.
-The historic visit was organized by TUI's joint venture partner in Sri Lanka Aitken Spence Travels.

 Turyaa Kalutara

 Turyaa Kalutara is a 200-room property in Waskaduwa, Kalutara, which was formerly known as "The Sands by Aitken Spence Hotels", "Ramada Kalutara" and "Golden Sun".
 The hotel which initially held 112 rooms was relaunched as Turyaa Kalutara after an addition of a new wing to the hotel in November 2015.
 Turyaa Kalutara is a beach-front resort with 200 rooms, equipped with private balconies.